madhug-nadig/articles/_posts/2017-07-29-implementing-svm-support-vector-machines-from-scratch-in-python.md

 I shall visualize the algorithm using the mathplotlib module for python.

 The dataset will be divided into _'test'_ and _'training'_ samples for **[cross validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics))**.
-The training set will be used to 'teach' the algorithm about the dataset, ie. to build a model; which, in the case of k-NN algorithm happens during active runtime during prediction.
+The training set will be used to 'teach' the algorithm about the dataset, ie. to build a model.
 The test set will be used for evaluation of the results.

 <script async src="//pagead2.googlesyndication.com/pagead/js/adsbygoogle.js"></script>